weiganghuang/devwrk-1703/devwrk-1703.md

      Contents of `/home/dvans/ansibleproject/group_vars/nso`: [nso](https://github.com/weiganghuang/devwrk-1703/blob/master/ansibleproject/group_vars/nso)

-     **You can also find the complete `nso` at `/home/dvans/solution/ansibleproject/group_vars/nso`**
+     **You can find the complete `nso` at `/home/dvans/solution/ansibleproject/group_vars/nso`**

-   * We also defined a variable to be used for install syncdns package.
-It is pre-defined at `/home/dvans/ansibleproject/vars/labuser`.
+   * We pre-defined a variable to be used for install syncdns package in file `/home/dvans/ansibleproject/vars/labuser`.
 The sample file below shows the variable for lab user 1.

      Sample file: [labuser](https://github.com/weiganghuang/devwrk-1703/blob/master/ansibleproject/vars/labuser)

+     Check the contents of `/home/dvans/ansibleproject/vars/labuser`, make sure it matches to your assigned lab user (user1, ..., user8)

 10. Testing